AdobeDocs/experience-platform.en/help/edge-network-server-api/non-interactive-data-collection.md

 Sending events in batch is recommended when end-user events are queued locally for a short period of time (e.g. when there’s no network connection).

 Batch events should not necessarily belong to the same end-user, meaning that events can hold different identities within their `identityMap` object.
-However, when an `ECID` identity is sent via a cookie or metadata (in Experience Edge accepted format), Experience Edge will read it and associate it with each event in the batch.
+However, when an `ECID` identity is sent via a cookie or metadata (in Edge Network accepted format), the Edge Network will read it and associate it with each event in the batch.

 Each event should include the corresponding `XDM` content that needs to be collected.

 >[!NOTE]
 >
 >[Experience Edge Identity Protocol](visitor-identification.md#experience-edge-identity-protocol) (`ECID` generation) is not applicable for data collection requests, meaning that events sent to this API should already have at least one identity associated to them.
 For server datastreams (calls to `server.adobedc.net`), the API requires that each event contains an identity **explicitly set as primary**.
-For device datastreams, Experience Edge will attempt to set the `ECID` as primary, when it is present, and no other primary identity is explicitly set (assuring backwards compatibility for Collect V1 clients).
+For device datastreams, the Edge Network will attempt to set the `ECID` as primary, when it is present, and no other primary identity is explicitly set.

 ## API format {#api-format}